Metro Bus Accessibility Programs

 - One attendant may ride free.
 An attendant is a person who travels with you to help you with mobility or orientation.
 Others who happen to be accompanying you must pay the appropriate fare.

-- A teletypewriter (TTY) is available for the hearing impaired at 816-221-0380.
+- Assitance for the hearing impaired is available nationwide at 711.
 Other accessible format materials are available upon request.

 Share-A-Fare - primarily Kansas City, Mo.
 816-346-0810.
 More about Share-A-Fare.